AmeerPB/Cloud-Study/Proxmox/Kibana/README.md

 #### Step 1.
 Install kibana

-- Install elasticsearch first OR add the easltic repo details in apt.
+- Install elasticsearch first OR add the elastic repo details in apt.
 Otherwise kibana package will not be available

 ```bash